Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 use the same trick as with the IU pile.
 Use the GP to draw into the pile.
 Cast and crack the LED for BBB.
 You then use the CB to send the LED to the bottom of your deck and draw IC.
-Using BBB you now can draw the rest of the stack; LED, LP, BW, LED avoiding death and allowing storming to victory.
+Using BBB you now can draw the rest of the stack; LED, LP, BW, LED allowing you to storm to victory.

 ## Using 2 CBs in a loop